Public address

 The audio management system allows you to create content zones with great flexibility.
 You can combine physical zones, content zones, and devices, to be in full control of what is played and where.

 In PA systems, you typically make live announcements, or you play back prerecorded messages, according to a schedule or when triggered.
-You can also play background music from, for example, a radio station or a commercial provider of background music.
+You can also play background or foreground music from, for example, a radio station or a commercial provider of music.

 Scheduling

-Audio management systems may allow advanced scheduling, including advanced exception handling and fallback scheduling.
+Some audio management systems allow advanced scheduling, including advanced exception handling and fallback scheduling.

 Prioritization of content